-Thank you for your interest in the 2017 TOMODACHI STEM @ Rice University Program.
-The November 2, 2016 application deadline has now passed and the online application is now closed.
-No further applications will be accepted.
+The November 2, 2017 (Japan time) application deadline for the 2018 TOMODACHI STEM @ Rice University program has passed.
+The online application system is now closed.
+No further applications can be accepted.

 Completing the Online Application

-Essays: You will be asked to complete two essays of up to 6,000 characters (between 1 – 2 pages) as part of your online application.
+Essays: You will be asked to complete two essays of between 1 – 2 pages, in English, as part of your online application.
 We strongly recommend you compose these essays first in Microsoft Word or other word processing software so that you may revise and edit your response.
 It is also highly recommended that you ask a trusted advisor or mentor to proofread your essays prior to submission.

-- Why the U.S.?
-(1-2 pages): Describe why you wish to participate in an internship program abroad?
+- Why the U.S.? (~1 page, 1,500-character limit): Describe why you wish to participate in an internship program abroad?
 What aspects of U.S. society or culture are you most curious to learn more about while abroad?
-How will participation in this program support your English language learning and future academic goals.
+How will participation in this program support your English language learning goals?

-- Why Science & Engineering Research at Rice?: Describe why you wish to participate in a science and engineering research internship program at Rice University?
+- Why Science & Engineering Research at Rice? (~1 page, 1,500-character limit): Describe why you wish to participate in a science and engineering research internship program at Rice University?
 What are your specific research interests and why type of research are you most interested in working with at Rice?
 How will participating in a research internship in the U.S. impact your future academic or professional goals?

 Preferred Host Laboratories at Rice University: You will be asked to list, in ranked order, 3 preferred host laboratories at Rice that you would be interested in working with.
 Please see our Potential Research Hosts page for more information.

-However, remember that your experience will be unique and different from our 2016 students.
-Research host labs and projects may vary, the members of a research group will change as students graduate and new students join, and each participant’s motivations, personality, and attitude will be different and influence your experience in the U.S.
+Remember, your experience will be unique and different from past participants.
+Research host labs and projects may change, the members of a research group will change as students graduate and new students join, and each participant’s motivations, personality, and attitude will be different and influence your experience in the U.S.

 This letter can be submitted by: